repetitioestmaterstudiorum/lecture-video-rag/README.md

 ## Code Organization

-- `src` contains the RAG logic
+- `src` contains the RAG logic.
 - `dev` contains a Jupyter notebook that uses logic in `src` and demonstrates a simple use case.
-It also contains the qa-dataset.py file which was used as question answering dataset for the thesis research project
+It also contains the `qa-dataset.py` file which was used as question answering dataset for the thesis research project, as well as the hyperparameters we found to be optimal for our dataset.

 ## Development Setup

 1. Ensure you have the package manager pdm installed: https://pdm-project.org/en/latest/ (on MacOS: `brew install pdm`)
 2. Install the necessary system dependencies (see below)
-3. Run `pdm install` to install all dependencies
+3. Run `pdm install -d` to install all dependencies
 4. Follow Llama-CPP-Python instructions (see below)
 5. Rename the `example.env` file in the `dev` folder to `.env` and fill in the necessary environment variables
-6. Run the example.ipynb notebook in the `dev` folder to see the system in action
+6. Run the code in `dev/example.ipynb` to see how to use the RAG logic

 ### System Dependencies